potterjane/bobs-and-bangs/testing.md

 ### Validation services
 - [W3C Markup Validation]( https://validator.w3.org/) was used to validate all the HTML pages (home, about, services, contact, booking).
+Copied all the code from the html page, pasted it in the field under 'Validate by direct input' and then clicked on the 'Check' button.
-No errors or warnings to show on any of the HTML pages.
+**No errors or warnings to show on any of the HTML pages.**
 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS.
+Copied all the code from the css page, pasted it in the field under 'By direct input' and then clicked on the 'Check' button.
-No errors were found, however there were some warnings.
+**No errors were found, however there were some warnings.**
 This [StackOverflow](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error)
 post explained that the warning, 'Imported style sheets are not checked in direct input and file upload modes' meant that it did not validate the imported style sheet on line 1.
 In other words, not actually a warning, just information.